carpentries/scaffolds/instructions/instructors.md

 ### Important caveats

- - RStudio Cloud does not have nano installed, so please ensure the learners know to use use RStudio’s built-in text editor.
+ - RStudio Cloud does not have the nano text editor installed, so please ensure the learners know to use use RStudio’s built-in text editor.
  - It is not possible to copy and paste into RStudio terminals using keyboard shortcuts, so be sure they are aware of that.